openebs-archive/openebs-docs/docs/percona.md

 - `openebs-device` - Using this option, it will create Kubernetes Local PVs using the block devices attached to the node.
 Select this option when you want to dedicate a complete block device on a node to a Cassandra node.
 You can customize which devices will be discovered and managed by OpenEBS using the instructions [here](https://docs.openebs.io/docs/next/ugndm.html).

+The Storage Class `openebs-device` has been chosen to deploy PXC in the Kubernetes cluster.

 ### Install the Percona XtraDB Cluster operator
 ```
 $ git clone -b v1.6.0 https://github.com/percona/percona-xtradb-cluster-operator